top of page

 Short story long...

 I was every doctor's worst nightmare; symptomatic and subclinical.
+Depression has also been a major player in my life due to, perhaps, my genetics, and this long winding journey.
 In my journey, I have learned that 75% of people are functional (lacking obvious diseases but are not quite healthy), 20% are healthy, and roughly 5% or so are sick.
 I was part of the majority of people who felt not quite right.
+This has worsened drastically over the years.
 Illness, and disease are very different.
 Illness is how we feel, and disease is an organic, physical manifestation like a tumor, a pathogen, or arthritis.
 It is measurable.
 Health is not the absence of disease, which is really important for doctors to understand as well as patients who have beaten themselves up for a problem that is not yet visible.
-Medical science, humans, and diagnostic criteria are far from perfect.
+Also, illness and suffering are different.
+Suffering is optional.
+But of course with major depression, this is the exception to the rule.
+As for medical accuracy, medical science, humans, and diagnostic criteria are far from perfect.
 To attest to this fact, I have a friend with neuroendocrine tumors who was mistreated for lupus for 8 years before doctors realized it was cancer.

 I first felt very out of my skin when I was about 11 or 12.
 I was super athletic and was always involved in a sport.
 I practiced gymnastics since I was 8 and felt that my body was suddenly being taken over by someone else who might not have ever touched a balance beam before, gone running, or spent hours in the gym.
 I also experienced a complete lack of stamina at age 14, where my stamina is unable to be improved through any amount or pattern of exercise.
 It was at 16 when I had to quit gymnastics.
 The problem persists to this day, a decade or so later, still undetected by modern science, as incredible as it is.
 I first started experiencing palpitations at random times, exercise intolerance/ dyspnea (not being able to catch my breath), quick exhaustion, tachycardia, and chest pain.
 It got so bad that it felt like my heart would explode out of my chest if I climbed 2 flights of stairs without a pause.
 As years went on, I also experienced odd rashes that made my face feel like sandpaper, stomach upset, dizziness, nausea, fatigue, heat intolerance, hypermobile and subluxating (partially dislocating) of many joints, severe burning in my stomach, muscle and joint aches, constant colds, melancholy, bruising legs, allergies to everything, brain fog...you name it.